rakhimov/scram/doc/input_file.rst

 #.
 Error messages (a file name, line numbers, types of errors):

     - Report a cyclic tree.
-    - Report a cyclic parameter.
+    - Report a cyclic parameter with expressions.
     - Report missing element descriptions.
     - Throw an error if an event is being redefined.